Enhancing adaptive capacity of smallholders in Thailand through the Trees4All initiative

 Project Information

-By planting native and commercial tree species in degraded watershed forest and agricultural areas, the project will build ecosystem-based climate resilience of smallholders in Nan province, northern Thailand.
-Trees4All is a tree-planting initiative that engages the private sector and the public in sponsoring tree planting.
-The funds finance smallholders to replace their monoculture crops with diverse native and commercial tree species.
+By planting native tree species in degraded watershed forest and agricultural areas, the project built ecosystem-based climate resilience of smallholders in Nan province, northern Thailand.
+The initiative engaged the private sector and the public in sponsoring tree planting.
+The funds financed smallholders to replace their monoculture crops with diverse native tree species and soil cover crops.
 These trees will help restore the ecosystem, support the adoption of regenerative agriculture (from crop diversification to sustainable livestock farming), and generate alternative sources of income through community-based enterprise development.
-For transparency, the online database trees4allthailand.org tracks the progress of the project, including each planted tree.
+For transparency, the online database trees4allthailand.org tracked the progress of the project, including each planted tree.

-The project proposes a replicable forest farm model that builds ecological resilience by restoring forests, increasing habitat connectivity and biodiversity on farms, stabilizing soil, improving fertility and reducing risks from disasters.
-This ecosystem-based adaptation project uses financial incentives for smallholders to transition away from monocropping while enhancing economic resilience through the income diversification.
+The project demonstrated a replicable forest farm model that builds ecological resilience by restoring forests, increasing habitat connectivity and biodiversity on farms, stabilizing soil, improving fertility and reducing risks from disasters.
+This ecosystem-based adaptation project used financial incentives for smallholders to transition away from monocropping while enhancing economic resilience through income diversification.

 Project Achievements